Accessing the Router Portal

 For a Centro Business not activated by Swisscom, the password is reset to the factory setting and is 1234.

-Is access to the router portal possible via the Internet?
+Is access to the router portal possible via the internet?

 Is the router protected against unauthorized access?